TreZc0/ap-tracker/docs/CONTRIBUTING.md

 When writing code, please do so in a fork or branch.
 When the time comes to create a pull request, do so against the `main` branch for now (subject to change if project grows).

-In the pull request, please mention the issues this PR relates to as well as giving a summary of the intent and reasoning behind the pull request.
+In the pull request, please mention the issues this PR relates to (by putting `#<issue number>`) as well as giving a summary of the intent and reasoning behind the pull request.
 Your code will be reviewed and after all concerns have been resolved, the code will be merged and deployed.

 ## Have a question about something or need to discuss something?